DominicSimpson/facprojectsix/README.md

 -	The game map
 -	The controls
 -	The layers:
-1. Floor
+ - Floor
-2. Walls
+ - Walls
 -	Sprites:
-1. Theseus * 4
+  - Theseus * ?
-2. Minotaur
+  - Minotaur
--	Background on screen to the legend of Theseus and Minotaur
+-	Background context on screen to the legend of Theseus and Minotaur
 -	Score counter
 -	Start / Pause button
 -	Success message within the game map that appears when Theseus slays the minotaur, displaying the time that has taken for each Theseus to do so